vanya-koleva/SoftUni-Courses/postgresql/05_table_relations/README.md

 PRIMARY KEY (col_1, col_2)
 ```

 -   **One-to-One**: A relationship where a record in one table is linked to exactly one record in another table.
 Used rarely, for example when we want to move information that we rarey use to anoter table.
-It is implemented by adding a UNIQUE constraint to the referenced column.
+It is implemented by adding a UNIQUE constraint to the referenced column (FK).

-1. **Defining constraints.**
+5. **Defining constraints.**
-2. **Filling test data.**
+6. **Filling test data.**

 ## Table Design Principles